 Students with disabilities who utilize service animals may contact Student Accessibility Services for assistance.
 Student Accessibility Services will assist each student as appropriate.

 Employees with disabilities who utilize service animals may contact Faculty and Staff Disability Services within Human Resource Services.
 Human Resource Services may then communicate with the applicable campus department/supervisor regarding the employee’s accommodation related needs.

 When not readily apparent that an animal is a service animal, university personnel may ask only two questions to determine if the animal is permitted, i.e., (1) is the animal a service animal required because of a disability, and (2) what work or task has the animal been trained to perform?

 Individuals Utilizing Assistance Animals

 Residence students with disabilities who utilize assistance animals will provide Student Accessibility Services recent documentation from a physician or licensed mental health professional that: a) verifies the individual meets FHA’s definition of a person with a disability; b) describes how the animal assists the individual; and c) shows the relationship between the individual’s disability and the need for the assistance.
-If approved, Student Accessibility Services will then communicate with the Department of Residence regarding the student’s accommodation-related needs.
+If approved, Student Accessibility Services will then communicate with the Housing & Dining Department regarding the student’s accommodation-related needs.

 Responsibilities of Individuals with Animals on Campus

 Owners and keepers of animals on campus are responsible for their animals at all times.
-This responsibility includes complying with all state laws and local animal ordinances, as well as all University and Department of Residence policies and guidelines, including the following requirements:
+This responsibility includes complying with all state laws and local animal ordinances, as well as all University and University Housing & Dining policies and guidelines, including the following requirements:

 - Providing appropriate restraint, control and supervision of animals at all times.